luciazifcakova/16S_fish_gut/README.md

 Results:
 Community composition differed substantially among samples, with Bray–Curtis distances revealing clear clustering patterns.
 Ordination and hierarchical clustering consistently identified groups of samples with similar relative-abundance profiles.
 Presence–absence analysis using UpSet plots indicated the absence of a large universal core community, instead revealing a modular structure with taxa shared among subsets of samples.
-This suggests high community turnover and potential environmental or host-associated filtering shaping taxonomic composition
+This suggests high community turnover and potential environmental or host-associated filtering shaping taxonomic composition.
+Across samples, we observed a relatively small but consistent core of taxa present in all samples, accompanied by a large number of low-frequency taxa that were restricted to few samples.
+This pattern indicates a stable community backbone with flexible peripheral membership, typical of host-associated or environmentally structured microbial communities.

 #made pathogenic bacteria lists
 https://www.sciencedirect.com/science/article/pii/S235234092500856X